pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/StackBasedNavigation.md

   }
 ```

-Note that when destructuring the ``StackAction/element(id:action:)`` action we get access to not
+Note that when destructuring the ``StackAction/element(id:action:)`` deed we get access to not
-only the action that happened in the child domain, but also the ID of the element in the stack.
+only the deed that happened in the child domain, yet also the ID of the element in the stack.
-``StackState`` automatically manages IDs for every feature added to the stack, which can be used
+``StackState`` automatically manages IDs for every feature added to the stack, which be used
 to look up specific elements in the stack using ``StackState/subscript(id:)`` and pop elements
 from the stack using ``StackState/pop(from:)``.